12 of 24 results for "volcanoes"

 Video

-In Underwater Eruption: Volcanoes That Make Islands, the Go Jetters learn about underwater volcanoes.
+In The Go Jetters Learn About Volcanoes That Make Islands, the Go Jetters crew learns about underwater eruptions.
 Ubercorn shares funky facts about underwater volcanoes, including how they create new land.
 Then Grandmaster Glitch and the Grimbots are causing havoc near an underwater volcano.
 Can the Go Jetters keep everyone safe as an underwater volcano erupts?
 This video is excerpted from BBC’s Go Jetters, a series that follows the adventures of four international heroes as they travel the globe visiting landmarks and solving environmental problems with Ubercorn, a disco-dancing unicorn.

 Student Article